aditya-vardhan/songs/red.md

 They bring me to Sunday mass

-But it nevero wiped the ra......ge
+But it never o wiped the ra......ge